David Paul (actor): Career

 Motion Picture Corporation of America signed the brothers to a two-picture deal which they completed with 1990's Think Big and 1992's Double Trouble.
-David and Peter were filmed for a small part in Oliver Stone's Natural Born Killers in which they are in a bodybuilding public gym milieu being interviewed by Robert Downey Jr.'s character; but the scene was edited out.
-Their part can be found on the director's cut of the film, in which director Stone says of the excised Barbarian Brothers scene, "They're overacting; and it's my fault."
+David and Peter were filmed for a small part in Oliver Stone's Natural Born Killers in which they are in a bodybuilding public gym milieu being interviewed by Robert Downey Jr.'s character, but the scene was edited out.
+Their part can be found on the director's cut of the film, in which director Stone says of the excised Barbarian Brothers scene, "They're overacting, and it's my fault."

 The brothers' father, Leonard Paul, proposed a Barbarians theme park in 1993 that was never built.
 The last feature film featuring the Barbarians characters was the 1994 comedy Twin Sitters.
 The soundtrack featured three songs by the brothers and was later released as a CD soundtrack in 2006 by Worldblend Music.
 The Pauls would spend the next part of their careers doing personal appearances and trying to make it in the music industry.
 They rapped at clubs and were featured on The Midnight Hour, a music-centric late night talk show on CBS with Steve Dahl and Gary Meier.
 They found their biggest success on live stages in Hawaii.

-The pair continued to make personal appearances including a 2006 appearance at the Alamo Drafthouse in support of repertory screenings of The Barbarians and Double Trouble in Austin.
+The pair continued to make personal appearances, including a 2006 appearance at the Alamo Drafthouse in support of repertory screenings of The Barbarians and Double Trouble in Austin.
 The pair signed on to make a film titled Souled Out with Gary Busey in 2004, which was pre-sold in the international film marketplace, but never completed.

 David Paul relocated to Rhode Island where his last film would be in the 2013 video, Faith Street Corner Tavern, which featured David and Peter as themselves and focused on Peter’s mental health issues.
-David Paul would become a furniture maker and a photographer before dying in March 2020.
+David Paul became a furniture maker and a photographer before his death in March 2020.